Can You Claim ITC on Free Gifts?

 Compliance guidelines for ITC on free gifts:

 The compliance guidelines for claiming Input Tax Credit (ITC) on gift expenses under the Goods and Services Tax (GST) regime are crucial for your business to ensure adherence to the regulations.
-Certain key things to be taken note of are as below:-
+Certain key things to be taken note of are as follows:-

 • Distinction between Sales Promotion and Gifts